 I am convinced that all people have a life’s purpose.
-We are ‘born’ into this existence with certain qualities and drives that are direct reflection of this purpose.
-The Hindu teachings call it dharma, and the epic scripture, The Bhagavad Gita, spends much time explaining it.
-It’s easy for people of atheistic or materialistic philosophies to dismiss this idea as simply spiritual mumbo jumbo, but if these people could open their minds to the fact that certain human struggles are timeless, then they might be able to appreciate the true origination of these works or philosophies.
+We are ‘born’ with certain qualities and drives which are direct reflection of this purpose.
+The Hindu teachings call it dharma, and the epic scripture, The Bhagavad Gita, spends much time discussing it.
+It would be easy to dismiss this idea as spiritual mumbo jumbo, but by appreciating the timelessness of certain human struggles, and the similarities by which people have sought to overcome them, it will give you a greater awareness from whence these great works or philosophies have originated.

-As I said, we are all born into this existence with a dharma.
-In its full definition, dharma is the universal order—it is pure reality.
+As I said, we are all born with a dharma.
+In its complete definition, Dharma is the universal order—it is the pure reality.

 Verily, that which is Dharma is truth.

 Therefore they say of a man who speaks truth, “He speaks the Dharma,”

 or of a man who speaks the Dharma, “He speaks the Truth.”

 Verily, both these things are the same.